iDave2/DockerWiki/README.md

 in Docker Docs'
 [Getting Started](https://docs.docker.com/get-started/07_multi_container/)
 guide.
-The audience might be developers or students learning Docker or researching this environment for, I don't know, for the next Mars expedition.
+It targets developers and students.
-If you want to use Docker + LAMP for business, please find similar projects from [Bitnami](https://hub.docker.com/r/bitnami/mediawiki) or organizations whose context includes strong security, support, and all the things a business needs to run.
+To use Docker + LAMP for business, please find similar projects from [Bitnami](https://hub.docker.com/r/bitnami/mediawiki) or organizations whose context includes strong security, support, and all the things a business needs to run.